Background blur

 ✨Key Takeaways

-• It stimulates the vagus nerve, promoting relaxation and balance.
+• The practice stimulates the vagus nerve, promoting relaxation and counteracting the fight-or-flight response.

 📝In-Depth Guide